History of film technology: Interactive film and virtual reality

 Coin-operated movie viewers like the Electrotachyscope, the Kinetoscope, and the Mutoscope were closely related to other amusement arcade machines that came about at the turn of the 20th century, but the machines in the arcades that would remain popular were interactive games and motion pictures proved to be much more popular in theatres.
-Although cinema and interactive (electronic-mechanical) games would mostly exist as separate media throughout the 20th century, there were occasional systems that would combine both and the digital revolution ensured that video games could start to appear cinematic.
+Although cinema and interactive (electro-mechanical) games would mostly exist as separate media throughout the 20th century, there were occasional systems that would combine both and the digital revolution ensured that video games could start to appear cinematic.
 Attempts to exploit the idea of theatrical interactive cinema, with for instance I'm Your Man (1992), were less successful.
 Virtual reality is sometimes regarded as a technique that enables a more effective combination of interactivity and cinema.

 The basic idea of interactive film arose soon after the introduction of the cinematograph.
 A technology for a shooting gallery with magic lantern or film projections was patented in 1901.
 An early successful example of cinematic shooting galleries appeared in the UK around 1912 under the title Life Targets.
-This type of game, often including footage of safari animals, was popular in Greta Britain for a short while.
+This type of game, often including footage of safari animals, was popular in Great Britain for a short while.

-Auto Test (1954) was a operated driving training arcade game in which a player has to match his actions with the gas medal, brake and steering action to POV film footage of a car ride projected on a small screen.
+Auto Test (1954) was an operated driving training arcade game in which a player has to match his actions with the gas pedal, brake and steering action to POV film footage of a car ride projected on a small screen.

+An early example of an interactive movie game was Nintendo's Wild Gunman, a 1974 electro-mechanical arcade game that used film reel projection to display live-action full-motion video (FMV) footage of Wild West gunslingers.
+In the 1970s, Kasco (Kansei Seiki Seisakusho) released The Driver, a hit electro-mechanical arcade game with live-action FMV, projecting car footage filmed by Toei.

 The early virtual reality system The Sword of Damocles was created in 1968, with the perspective of the stereoscopic view of cg wireframe rooms depending on mechanical head tracking.

 In the 1970s and 1980s, virtual reality (VR) was mainly applied in industrial, medical and military simulations.
 During the 1990s, VR head sets became commercially available, mainly intended for video games.
 VR has increasingly been used for cinematic experiences, with for instance its own section at the Venice Film Festival since 2017.